NethermindEth/docs/ethereum-client/json-rpc/README.md

 # JSON RPC

-JSON RPC is available via HTTP and WS.
+JSON RPC está disponible a través de HTTP y WS.

 {% hint style="warning" %}
 JSON RPC needs to be explicitly switched on in the Netherming `config` file.